 Given the broad scope of a potential CD, the size of the City sewer system, and the various conditions and/or deficiencies that may be discovered by the assessment, it is difficult to predict the total cost of compliance with the CD.
 Moreover, it is difficult to predict what, if any, largescale and/or regional capital improvements may be required after the completion of the assessment to address wet weather sewer overflows in the City and in the ALCOSAN service area.
-The Authority hired two engineering firms to assess and model the sewer system, and will have fulfilled the first portion of the USEPA 308 request by March 31, 2016.
-The second phase of the request requires a source reduction study be completed by December 1, 2016 and demonstration projects constructed by December 1, 2017.
+The Authority hired two engineering firms to assess and model the sewer system, and has fulfilled the first portion of the USEPA 308 request due by March 31, 2016.
+The second phase of the request supplied a source reduction study which was submitted December 1, 2016 and GI Demonstration projects must be constructed and performance evaluations completed by December 1, 2017.
+An additional 308 request from EPA was received in October of 2016 seeking more detailed information and further actions regarding the assessment of the Authority's sewer system.
+This response was delivered on time in January 2017 and continues to require additional monthly reporting.

 The Authority, along with the other impacted local municipalities, is awaiting a response from the USEPA and the DEP on its proposed regional plan.
-Costs associated with COA compliance will be reflected in the capital improvement program and funded by proceeds of potential future bond issuances.
+Costs associated with CD and COA compliance will be reflected in the capital improvement program and funded by proceeds of potential future bond issuances.